aedobbyn/menu-builder/README.md

     * Daily nutrient constraints in `all_nut_and_mr_df.csv`
 * `menu-builder`
     * Code for the [Shiny app](https://amandadobbyn.shinyapps.io/menu-builder/) for building a random menu and tweaking it into compliance

+Note: a few functions here rely on a personal package collecting a smorgasbord of functions, [dobtools](https://github.com/aedobbyn/dobtools), which you can install with `devtools::install_github("aedobbyn/dobtools")`.

 * `scripts`
     * All scripts are stored in sub-directories here.
 These are pure scripts and do not contain any assignment of data to variables so that they can easily be loaded without executing any code.
 Top-level `.R` scripts here call functions defined in these sub-directories.
-    * These are generally sourced in with `[dobtools](https://github.com/aedobbyn/dobtools)::import_scripts()`
+These are batch sourced in with `dobtools::import_scripts()`.
     * `/prep`
         * Read in, clean, and standardize data
         * Define daily guidelines for